Join our Undergraduate Open Days

 We are recognised for our commitment to supporting you throughout your studies and beyond.
 This has been possible with a multi-million-pound investment into our student employability services and national award-winning internships and placements both in the UK and overseas.

-In the latest Complete University Guide league table for 2023, Birmingham is ranked 14th out of 130 institutions surveyed.
-We are ranked the 3rd most targeted university of top UK employers (High Fliers Research 2023).
+In the latest Complete University Guide league table for 2025, Birmingham is ranked 13th out of 130 institutions surveyed.
+Studying at the University of Birmingham will boost your employability prospects - we are the first choice for leading graduate employers searching for graduate recruits (High Fliers Research 2024).

 Our Careers Network works with a range of partners to ensure that professional and skilled roles are advertised to our students and graduates, with links to the world’s top graduate recruiters.
 We host over 200 major events each year, which include industry specific careers fairs and individual employer presentations.